arthist-lmu/artigo/README.md

 # ARTigo

-##Installation
+## Installation

-At a later point there will be a docker container provided here
+At a later point there will be a docker container provided here.

-##Development Setup
+## Development setup

 ### Requirements
 * [docker](https://docs.docker.com/get-docker/)
 * [docker-compose](https://docs.docker.com/compose/install/)
 * [poetry](https://pypi.org/project/poetry/) (When building without docker)

-### Setup Process
+### Setup process
 Create the `poetry.lock` file if it does not exist:
 ```sh
 cd api
 poetry install --no-root
 ```

-To ensure that the data is retained, these local folders must be created and filled with data for migration
+To ensure that the data is retained, these local folders must be created and filled with data for migration:
 ```sh
 mkdir -p ./web/media
 mkdir -p ./web/dump